 At Priory Junior School we strive to provide inclusive education for all children including those with Special Educational Needs and Disabilities (SEND).
-Quality First Teaching is the universal provision made for all children and young people, in addition to this, where a pupil has been identified as having a SEN, evidence-based interventions will be put into place to help close the gap.
-Some children may need further special support which may include specific personalised provision.
+Quality First Teaching is paramount for all children and young people, in addition to this, where a pupil has been identified as having gaps in their learning, evidence-based interventions will be put into place to help close the gap.
+For most children this will be enough to support their need.
+For some children they may identify as having an SEN need and need further support, this could include involvement from specialist to identify how we can support and may include specific personalised provision.